apache/nuttx/configs/sama5d3x-ek/README.txt

         configuration to start the program in NOR FLASH (see just above).
         See "Creating and Using NORBOOT" above.

-      2013-7-31:  The OS test configuration is basically functional, but takes a very long time in the round-robin scheduler test computing prime numbers.
-This test is supposed to be slow -- like several seconds -- but not many minutes.
-No idea why yet.
-The best guess would be an excessive number of context switches.
+      2013-7-31:  The OS test configuration is functional.

       2013-7-31:  Using delay loop calibration from the hello configuration.
         That configuration runs out of internal SRAM and, as a result, this